YuvrajSingh-mist/RL-Eval-Leaderboard/README.md

 Endpoint: `POST /api/submit/`

-Multipart form fields:
 - Single-file mode (backward compatible):
   - `file`: Python file to evaluate (`.py`)
-- Multi-file mode:
-  - `files`: Repeatable field for multiple files (pass multiple `-F files=@...`).
-Non-.py support files (e.g., JSON) are allowed.
-  - `main_file` (required when using `files`): The Python filename to execute (must end with `.py`).
-The server aliases it to `submission.py` inside the evaluator container.
-  - Requirement: At least one uploaded file must be a `.py` when using multi-file mode.
 - Common fields:
   - `env_id`: Gym environment ID (default `CartPole-v1`)
   - `algorithm`: Label for your method (default `Custom`)